coffee makers icon

 coffee beans icon

-As this is a very cheap coffee maker, you could buy a grinder separately.
-Combined, you will still pay less than for some of the entry-level espresso machines.
+Since the Moka Express is a cheap coffee maker, you could buy a grinder separately without breaking the bank.
+(On a budget, we recommend the Javapresse or Timemore C3 for a manual grinder or the OXO Brew for an electric option.)
 This way, you get fresh ground coffee exactly how you like it.

-Storing your ground coffee in a vacuum-sealed jar can also help to keep pre-ground coffee in good condition longer.
+We also recommend storing your ground coffee in a vacuum-sealed jar (this is our go-to one) to help keep it in good condition for longer.

 design and build quality icon